-Historical Reference: Connect various contemporary, historical, and multi-cultural models to this particular studio/aesthetic practice in the development of visual literacy
+Historical Reference: Connect various contemporary, historical, and multi-cultural models to this particular studio/aesthetic practice in the development of visual literacy.

-Health and Safety: Students should must be made aware of the safety issues involved in working with art materials and techniques for this course work, including proper use, storage, and disposal.
+Health and Safety: Students must be instructed regarding all health and safety issues involved in working with the materials, tools, and techniques for this course, including proper use, storage, and disposal.